 Melon industry in Korea

 Melons are grown throughout Korea.
-Greenhouse-grown melons are produced and exported year round in Korea.
-Peak production for oriental melons is from March to June, with potential to be extended to August, and from June to October, with some variation in planting date, for rockmelons.
+Greenhouse-grown melons can be produced and exported year-round.
+Peak production for oriental melon fruit occurs from March to June, with the potential to be extended into August.
+Rockmelon fruit is produced all year round, with variation in planting date.

 Melon industry in Australia

-The Australian melon industry consists of approximately 250 growers producing some 217,000 tonnes of melons annually across an area of around 8,500 hectares.
+The Australian melon industry consists of approximately 250 growers producing melons across an area of around 8,500 hectares.
 The major melon types produced in Australia are rockmelons, honeydew melons and watermelons.
-The department is not aware of any commercially produced oriental melons in Australia.
+We are not aware of any oriental melons being commercially produced in Australia.